-- There won’t be any manure/fertilizer loss because of soil erosion is not expected.
+- There won’t be any manure/fertilizer loss because soil erosion is not expected.

 - This method is economically viable due to less investment.

-- More trees get benefited with this irrigation method.
+- More trees get benefited from this irrigation method.

 Disadvantages of Basin Irrigation Method: Possible disadvantages of Basin Irrigation are given below.